agentic-hospitality/specs/README.md

 ### UCP integration

 Google's [Universal Commerce Protocol](https://ucp.dev) launched January 2026 as an orchestration layer for agentic commerce.
-We're proposing these specs as a hospitality vertical:
+We're proposing these specs as a hospitality vertical.
+This is one binding, not the only one.:

 | Our spec | UCP capability |
 |----------|----------------|